KavyaSharma07/california-housing-price-prediction/README.md

 ## 📈 Key Insights

-- `MedInc` (Median Income) is the most important feature.
+- `MedInc` (Median Income) was identified as the most important feature based on feature importance analysis.
-- `HouseAge` and `AveRooms` also strongly influence price.
+- `HouseAge` and `AveRooms` also showed meaningful influence on predicted house prices.
-- Random Forest outperforms Linear Regression by capturing non-linear relationships.
+- Random Forest outperformed Linear Regression, indicating that the data contains non-linear relationships.
-- Visualizations clearly show how well the model performs against actual data.
+- Correlation analysis and visualizations helped identify relationships between features and the target variable.

 ---